-If you find problems with Org-mode, or if you have questions, remarks, or ideas about it, please contact the maintainer Carsten Dominik at dominik@science.uva.nl.
+If you find problems with Org-mode, or if you have questions, remarks, or ideas about it, please contact the maintainer Carsten Dominik at dominik at science dot uva dot nl.

-For bug reports, please provide as much information as possible, including the version information of Emacs (C-h v emacs-version (\overline{RET}) and Org-mode (C-h v org-version (\overline{RET}), as well as the Org-mode related setup in '.emacs'.
-If an error occurs, a trace-back can be very useful.
+For bug reports, please provide as much information as possible, including the version information of Emacs ($C-h \ v \ emacs-version \ (RET)$) and Org-mode ($C-h \ v \ org-version \ (RET)$), as well as the Org-mode related setup in '.emacs'.
+If an error occurs, a backtrace can be very useful (see below on how to create one).
 Often a small example file helps, along with clear information about: